Dai-Wenhan/dai-wenhan.github.io/imont/imont.md

-## Lecture Series on Elementary Number Theory (in English).
+## Elementary Number Theory (in English).

-In the winter of 2022, I offer a course on _Topics in Elementary Number Theory_ for second-year high school students who would not pass the Chinese Team Selection Test but have the potential to do so, in response to a request for preparing the Chinese Mathematical Olympiad in 2023.
+During the Summer of 2022, I offered a course on _Topics in Elementary Number Theory_ for second-year high school students, in response to a request for preparing the Chinese Mathematical Olympiad in 2023.
 At the end of the course, the lecture notes will be translated into English, collated into a number of documents, and gradually uploaded onto this page.

+- **Reference:** Lecture Notes of Mr. Tao Han.

 ### The Notes Directory